 In a world where money is infinite, but time is limited, an email address is a promise of something far more precious than cash: a person’s attention.

 For a brief moment, an email address gives you a chance to turn a stranger into a lifelong fan who will buy from you over and over again.

 That brief moment of opportunity comes when they first sign up.
 New subscribers are at peak interest.
 They are interested in your content, trust you enough to give you their email, and are most receptive to whatever you can offer.
 If you don’t engage them during these critical first moments, they’ll ignore you and your future emails.

 But there’s only one way to take advantage of this sign-up momentum…

-With a welcome email series.
+With an email welcome series.

-That’s right: a series.
+That’s right: an email series.